September 21, 2022

 Additionally, the crossbeam above the cables forms a pedestrian bridge, where brave souls can take an elevator located in each of the 170-foot pillars and then walk across the 538-foot length of decking.

 I’d deliberately walked down the river’s north bank just so I was perfectly poised to use the transporter bridge to ride over the Nervión River.
-My end point today was an albergue in Portugalete (on the river’s south bank), and I was eager to experience this unusual mode of transportation.
+My endpoint today was an albergue in Portugalete (on the river’s south bank), and I was eager to experience this unusual mode of transportation on my way there.

 One of the gondolas crossing the river